 As an extraction industry, aluminium producers face many environmental challenges.
 By acknowledging them, we have committed ourselves to good environmental stewardship, with a focus on:

-Minimising any impact on the environment.
+Minimizing any impact on the environment.

-Minimising climate change impact.
+Minimizing climate change impact.

 Researching ways to increase energy efficiency and reduce energy use and greenhouse gas emissions.

 Promoting the responsible and safe disposal or reuse of waste products.